patrick-kidger/py2annotate/README.rst

     extensions = ['sphinx.ext.autodoc', 'py2annotate']
     ...

-(It shouldn't actually matter whether it comes before or after `autodoc`.)
+(It shouldn't matter whether it comes before or after `autodoc`.)

 Note that Sphinx itself must be run using Python 3, not Python 2.
 This is because `py2annotate` uses the Python 3 style type annotations internally in order to determine the correct annotations.

 Known Issues
 ============
 None so far!
-File a report if you run into anything.
+File a report if you run into anything. `mypy <https://mypy.readthedocs.io/en/latest/index.html>`__ and `stubgen <https://mypy.readthedocs.io/en/latest/stubgen.html>`__ are used internally though, so your code's formatting must be in a manner that they understand.